 Summer of Soul

 Featuring never-before-seen performances from the likes of Nina Simone, Stevie Wonder, Sly and The Family Stone and Mahalia Jackson, Summer of Soul (...or, When the Revolution Could Not Be Televised) documents the 1969 Harlem Cultural Festival, also known as “Black Woodstock”.
-The award-winning documentary debut of Ahmir “Questlove” Thompson unearths Hal Tulchin’s original footage from the event, which had astoundingly remained locked in a basement for five decades.
+The Oscar-nominated documentary debut of Ahmir “Questlove” Thompson unearths Hal Tulchin’s original footage from the event, which had astoundingly remained locked in a basement for five decades.
 Both a joyous, life-affirming concert film, and a fascinating piece of cultural history, Summer of Soul weaves together archival materials and contemporary interviews to revisit this landmark celebration of Black history, culture and fashion.

 Why You Should See This Film